-Finding or making time to exercise is the first step toward improving your health, but it’s not the only step.
+Finding or making time to exercise is an important step toward improving your health, but it’s also important to know what you are doing.
 Workouts can be challenging and mistakes in the gym are common.
 At times, these mistakes can cause mild strains or more significant injuries.
-By changing small parts of your routine, you can see incredible results.
-The American Council on Exercise warns of these mistakes commonly made in the gym and offers tips to help individuals stay safe during their workouts.
+The American Council on Exercise warns of these top 10 mistakes commonly made in the gym and offers tips to help individuals stay safe during their workouts.

 Top Ten Mistakes

 1. The all-or-nothing approach.
 Not having a full hour to exercise is no reason to skip your workout.
 Research shows that even 10 minutes of exercise can provide important health benefits.